a2iEditing/BEIndexer/README.md

 # RNAEditingIndexer
-A tool for calculating RNA editing levels from RNA seq data
+A tool for calculating RNA and editing levels from NGS data

 ## Installation and Requirements